RuoxingLi/vim-gitwildignore/README.md

   * Buffer-local `wildignore` values - so you can switch between buffers without worrying about global state.
   * Handles negated ignores!
-    * This is done by using `git ls-files -o -i --exclude-standard`, so whatever git claims is an ignored file, is ignored.
-This might be a slight performance hit if your repository has lots of ignored files (e.g.
-      `.pyc` files, or whatever).
-I don't know this for sure, though.
+    * This is done by using
+      `git ls-files -oi --exclude-standard --directory`, so
+      whatever git claims is an ignored file, is ignored.
+This feature will not work so well if you're ignoring dozens to hundreds of individual files (e.g. `*.pyc` files), but it does work if you ignore specific directories.
+(For instance, if your gitignore file includes your virtualenv venv/ directory, then only one entry needs to be added to wildignore, rather than the hundreds of individual files.)
     * Disable by adding the following to your `.vimrc` file:

                 let g:gitwildignore_use_ls_files = 0